Building and maintaining high performing organizations that thrive in the virtual workplace

 According to Spraggs, email should be used primarily for facts and not for ongoing conversations or casual discussions.
 “New information should not be shared over email; other more dynamic tools like instant messaging are preferred.”
 After all, email is better suited for formal or in-depth communication.

-What about RTO (Return to Office): Is it for everyone?
+What about RTO (return to office): Is it for everyone?

 The debate over returning to the office continues, and there’s no one-size-fits-all solution.